ammarhakim/ammar-simjournal/je/je26/je26-dg-maxwell.rst

   \epsilon = \sum_j \left|\int_{I_j} E_z - E_{z0} \thinspace dx dy \right|

 where the sum is performed over all cells.
-Other norms can also be used, and I intedend to do this at some point.
+Other norms can also be used, and I intend to do this at some point.
 For example, the L2 norm may be a better measure, as it would also account for the convergence of higher order moments of the solution.